pjakobi/my-slapd/README.md

 At last, 3 parameters are to be set in the spec file : the directory password, the root DSE, the directory first value.

 Regarding the password, a default value is provided, without encryption.
-A good idea is to leave it as is and change both the configuration and directory database password after installation, thanks to `slappasswd` and `ldapmodify` (Apache Directory Studio does it perfectly as well).
+A good idea is to change it when building the RPM (see below).
+The resultng value, used when building the RPM is encrypted.

 The root DSE is the "base of the Directory" : `dc=gouv,dc=fr` or `dc=google, dc=com`, etc. In these examples, the "Directory First Value" would be "gouv" or "google".

 ## Building the RPM

-Then, just run `rpmbuild -ba my-slapd.spec` in the SPECS directory.
+Then, just run `rpmbuild -ba --define 'password my-passwd' my-slapd.spec` in the SPECS directory.
 You should then have the rpm file built into `RPMS/noarch/comtics-slapd-version.release.noarch.rpm`.

 ## Installing openldap
 Normally, it becomes as simple as runing `yum localinstall comtics-slapd-version.noarch.rpm`....